LuciaMPallares/Casting-Director-Assistant/README.md

 Genres included: drama, comedy, romance, thriller, fantasy, horror, family, adventure, action, short films, musical and documentary.

 When selecting a professional for a specific genre, either by age range, number of appearances in that genre, awards, nominations or photo, all the information of the rest of the variables mentioned above will be displayed.
+It is a interactive dashboard.

 A list of film directors is also included, with the number of productions directed by genre and number of awards and nominations obtained during their career.

-**What we have done:**
+**What I have done:**

 - The data have been obtained from the IMBD website by two different extraction techniques: downloading 3 csv and obtaining 6 csv through Web Scraping, specifically using the Selenium tool.